 – Click Apply to save your changes.

 If you do not use the SFTP service or SSH service that connects to port 22, disable port 22 on your router “PORT FORWARDING” and the problem is solved automatically because there is a firewall that will do its work in the background without you receiving any more notifications.
-So, activating or not activating port 22 depends on how you use your synology NAS.
+So, activating or not activating port 22 depends on how you use your Synology NAS.

 If you want to disable all services using port 22 follow these images and deactivate it on SFTP and SSH.
-Remember: If you want to use the SFTP service again, you have to open port 22 on your router port forwarding once again and activate the SFTP service on control panel too.
+Note: If you want to use the SFTP service again, you have to open port 22 on your router port forwarding once again and activate the SFTP service on control panel too.

 I’m worried about notifications: You do not have to worry about notifications because if you have a strong password, the system will be able to block any intruder without you having to do anything.
 If the notification icons are bothering you, you can disable them in the notification center.
 Simple, right?